-So often is the focus of the “Crossfit debate” on injuries or technique (kipping vs. strict etc) that the change in attitude that has evolved within Crossfit about women’s bodies, by women themselves, is overlooked.
+So often is the focus of the “CrossFit debate” on injuries or technique (kipping vs. strict etc) that the change in attitude that has evolved about CrossFit chicks, by women themselves, is overlooked.

 CROSSFIT CHICKS IN THE BOX

 The problem with this self-discovery is that, in a CrossFit box surrounded by other female CrossFitters, who are strong and self-assured and know that strong is sexy, our new belief is secure.